-What does Net Zero Carbon emissions mean?
+What does reaching Net Zero Carbon emissions mean?

-- Globally, Net Zero Carbon emissions will be achieved when all CO2 emissions released by humans are counterbalanced by removing CO2 from the atmosphere through negative emissions technologies (i.e. nature-based or technology solutions). - At an airport, achieving Net Zero Carbon will involve two main elements.
-Firstly, the airport reduces carbon emissions from its own operations (Scope 1 and Scope 2 emissions) as a minimum to as close to zero as possible.
-Secondly, any remaining emissions that are difficult to avoid are neutralised through carbon removal.
+- Globally, Net Zero Carbon emissions will be achieved when all CO2 emissions released by humans are counterbalanced through carbon removal (i.e. nature-based or technology solutions). - At an airport, achieving Net Zero Carbon will involve two main elements.
+Firstly, the airport reduces carbon emissions from its own operations (Scope 1 and Scope 2 emissions) to the greatest extent possible.
+Secondly, any remaining emissions that are difficult to reduce are neutralised through carbon removal or storage.